t-shoemaker/2024_dtl_lm-interpretability/chapters/04_ngram-models.md

         sequence.append(seed)

         # Get the row in the bigram probabilities that corresponds to our
-        # token, then sample from this token, using the probabilities as
+        # token, then sample from this token using the probabilities as
-        # weights.
+        # weights
         next_token_row = bigram_probs.loc[seed]
         next_token = next_token_row.sample(weights = next_token_row.values)
         next_token = next_token.index.item()